TartanMalcolm/Dreamcatching/README.md

             - Jitter Maker

     3. Jittering:
-        - Bot: Jitter Maker
+        - Actor: Jitter Maker (bot)
+        - Input: Helps, Intent.
-        - Session Aim: Given an Intent, search and pull together Helps, provide any required wrapper to make it coherent.
-Assess against intent.
-Allow Dave to use it.
+        - Operation: Given an Intent, search and pull together Helps, provide any required wrapper to make it coherent.
+Assess against Intent.
+Pass the Jitter back.
 Identify and Register Stucks.
 Register Jitter as a Help.
-Registor use.
-        - Input: Helps, intent.
-        - Operation: Present the Jitter for use and what was used in bringing it together.
-        - Output: Log of use, the value of that use, and the helps used.
-Records of any Stucks identified.
+Update Contribution.
+        - Output: A Jitter.
+Updated Contribution.
+Stucks.
         - Talks to:
             - Hal
-            - Contribution Recorder
+            - Create Raw
-            - Bot: Evalulator
+            - Evalulator

         3.1 Evaluating:
-        - Bot: Evalulator
+        - Actor: Evalulator (bot)
-        - Session Aim: Identify, given multiple possible Jitters, which best meets Dave's intent.
+        - Session Aim: Identify, given multiple possible Jitters, which best meets Dave's Intent.
         - Input: Intent, Jitter.
         - Operation: Consider the Intent, list the dimensions that Dave cares about.
-Using that, consider each proposed Jitter and return your recommendation about which is best.
+Produce a Report Card.
-        - Output: Recommendation.
+        - Output: Report Card.

-    End output:
+        - Talks to:
+            - Jitter Maker
+            - Judge

+        3.2 Judging:
+        - Actor: Judge (bot)
+        - Session Aim: Stack rank multiple possible Jitters based on their Report Card, and the coherence of the Evaluation.
+        - Input: Intent, Jitters, Report Cards.
+        - Operation: Consider the Intent, check the internal coherence of the Report Card.
+Adjust, normalise and weight the Impact.
+Stack rank the Jitters.
-        - A Jitter
+        - Output: Jitter Stack Rank.
-        - To the Record, the fact that this was used and the Context, the Helps used in building it, the bots used in building the Jitter, the input from the session with Dave/Hal, the run-time costs, and any value exchange (e.g payment.).

-#### Record Updating
+#### Updating Contribution

-Add any additional information that pretains to the value that a Jitter has produced into the Record.
+Add any additional external information that pretains to the value that a Jitter has produced.

-    1. Updating
+    1. Updating, External
-        - Bot: Scraper or other source, or random Dave.
+        - Actor: Scraper or other source, or random Dave.
-        - Session Aim: Update the Record with new information about the Impact a Jitter or Help has caused.
+        - Session Aim: Allow the consideration of information outside of Dreamcatcher to be incorporated into Contribution.
-        - Input: NL new info
+        - Input: NL new info, external data sources, opinion.
-        - Operation: Update the Record with the new information available.
+        - Operation: Update the Contribution of a Help, cascading through it's Provenance.
 Dedupe similar updates.
-        - Output: Record update.
+        - Output: Updated Contribution.
         - Talks to:
+            - System

+    1. Updating, Internal
+        - Actor: Isolate.
+        - Session Aim: Allow the update of Contribution.
+        - Input: New information on the use of an existing Help.
+        - Operation: Update the Contribution of a Help, cascading through it's Provenance.
+        - Output: Updated Contribution.
+        - Talks to:
-            - Contribution Recorder
+            - System

 #### Attributing

 On request, provide the Impact Report for a given Help or Jitter.

     1. Attributing
-        - Bot: Attributor
+        - Actor: Attributor (bot)
-        - Session Aim: Give an NL report on the Impact that a Help/Jitter has had, taking the Record into account.
+        - Session Aim: Proportion the Impact (praise/blame) of a Help.
+Provide a view of Karma.
-        - Input: Record.
+        - Input: Help to consider.
+(Optionally) Filter.
-        - Operation: Given what the Record holds now, and (optionally) the impact values the user cares about, provide an report card of what the help/jitter has had.
+        - Operation: Given a Help, proportion NL Impacts (praise/blame) by cascading through the Provenance chain.
+Optionally, apply on a filter on what should be considered.
+Continue through the cascade until praise/blame can be attributed to each End User.
         - Output: Impact report.
-        - NOTE: This could and probably should be triggered each time Dave looks at his Wallet.
+        - NOTE: This could and probably should be triggered each time Dave looks at his Wallet, or when anyone asks 'what is this End User's Impact?'
+        TODO: How to calibrate.

 ##### Distributing

+    1. Distributing
+        - Bot: Distributor
+        - Session Aim: Distribute rewards.
-When a debtor is offering to pay the use of a Jitter/Help, calculate who gets what.
+        - Operation: When an End User is offering to pay or provide any tangible benefit, calculate who gets what portion of that benefit.
 NB this isn't necessarily cash.
 This is the disperal event, and so will call on the Attributor to decide the cut.

-    1. Distributing
-        - Bot: Attributor
-        - Session Aim: Balance Karma.
-        - Operation: Assess what is owed by any value offered, translate into the denomination offered, and record the fact.
+Record the fact in the Wallet of the End User, in order to provide a view of what that End User has received versus, at any point through an Attribution call, what they really should have.
-        - Output: Updated Record.
+        - Output: Updated Wallet.
+Updated contribution.
+        - Talks to:
+            - Attributor
+            - System